 If a company's COMI is and will remain located in the state where it has its registered office, the main insolvency proceedings would be opened in that jurisdiction and, accordingly, a court in that jurisdiction would be entitled to open the types of insolvency proceedings referred to in Annex A to the EU Insolvency Regulation.
 Insolvency proceedings opened in one Member State under the EU Insolvency Regulation are recognized in the other Member States, although secondary proceedings may be opened in another Member State if the debtor has an "establishment" (as defined in the EU Insolvency Regulation) in the other Member State.
 Such secondary proceedings are restricted to the debtor's assets in the other Member State.
-If the COMI of a company is in one Member State (other than Denmark) under Article 3(2) of the EU Insolvency Regulation, the courts of another Member State (other than Denmark) have jurisdiction to open insolvency proceedings against that company only if such company has an "establishment" in the territory of such other Member State.
-An "establishment" is defined as a place of operations where the company carries on non-transitory economic activity with human means and goods.
-The effects of those insolvency proceedings opened in the other Member State are restricted to the assets of the company situated in such other Member State.
+If the COMI of a company is in one Member State (other than Denmark) under Article 3(2) of the EU Insolvency Regulation, the courts of another Member State (other than Denmark) under Article 3(2) of the EU Insolvency Regulation, the courts of another Member State (other than Denmark) have jurisdiction to open insolvency proceedings against that company only if such company has an "establishment" is defined as a place of operations where the company carries on non-transitory economic activity with human means and goods.
+The effects of those insolvency proceedings opened in the Other Member State.
 Where main insolvency proceedings have been opened in the Member State in which the company has its COMI, any proceedings opened subsequently in another Member State in which the company has an establishment will be secondary insolvency proceedings.